 Pre-packs and the Pre-Pack Pool

 In some transactions where existing management or their associates look to purchase the business or assets, there are recommendations that a buyer consult with third parties called the ‘Pre-pack Pool’.
-We can advice on your responsibilities and options in doing so.
+We can advise on your responsibilities and options in doing so.

 If you would like to discuss aspects of any proposed deal, please contact a member of the Restructuring and Insolvency Team.